FullHuman/purgecss-docs/guides/nuxt.md

 When generating your application this might be a lot of small files.

 To include the CSS into the header of the HTML file you'll need to run the following commands.
-Please note that using this configuration purgecss will be active in production and development mode.
+Please note that using this configuration PurgeCSS will be active in production and development mode.

 ```text
 npm i --save-dev @fullhuman/postcss-purgecss